Skip to main content

 Just remember to follow the concentric/eccentric breathing pattern.
 During a front squat, for example, take a deep belly breath as you lower yourself down, then exhale as you stand up.
 Exhaling powerfully can help you drive up the weight and possibly even hit a new personal record.

 Take the time to work on your diaphragmatic breathing as well as your eccentric/concentric breathing pattern at a lighter weight until it begins to feel automatic.
 Then, start loading on the heavy weights.
-(Here are five things you need to know to gain lean muscle mass.)

 How to Breathe During Mobility Training